Wiki · Organization · Last reviewed June 23, 2026

 Product Model

-Cursor's significance is that it placed AI assistance inside the code editor rather than treating coding as a side task in a general chatbot.
+Cursor's original significance was that it placed AI assistance inside the code editor rather than treating coding as a side task in a general chatbot.
 The editor can read project files, search the codebase, propose multi-file changes, apply diffs, use terminal output, and preserve enough context for a model to operate on real software rather than isolated snippets.

 Funding and Growth